sinch/docs/docs/numbers/numbers-getting-started-list-numbers.md

 }
 ```

-## Release number from a project
+## Release a virtual number from a project

-This POST call allows you to cancel your subscription for a specific phone number.
+This POST call allows you to cancel your subscription for a specific virtual number.
 Remember, the phoneNumber element must follow the E.164 format and may need to be URL encoded as shown above.

 #### Request